codielittle/2811ICT_assignment/README.md

 # 2811ICT Codie Little - s5075952

--
+## Data
+I had two JSON files for storing data. 'authData.json' was used to store all the information about users.
+Each user object had a name, email, auth level and an array of groups that they are members of.

+In 'chatData.json' the data for each group was stored.
+The group object had a name, and an array of channel objects, with each channel having a name.

+Requests were passed from the client to the server via a specific route and the data was returned back as a response.

-##Routes - All routes began with /api:
+## Routes - All routes began with '/api':
  - /groups:
  - /getgroups:
  - /reg:
  - /delete:
  - /auth:
+ - /update:
- - /update: Username and group name are parsed as paramaters.
+  Paramaters: Username and group name
+  Return Values:
+  Purpose:
  - /getdata:
  - /adduser:
  - /removeuser: